deanthecoder/CrtTextBox/README.md

 **CrtTextBox** is an Avalonia C# project that enhances a standard TextBox control with a custom SKSL shader, giving it the appearance of an orange retro CRT screen.
 This effect adds a nostalgic touch to your UI with features like fish-eye distortion, scan lines, vignette, screen jitter, background noise, and a scrolling electron bar.
 ![](img/preview.png)
+It makes use of a custom `ShaderControl` control, allowing any SKSL shader code to be applied to a source Avalonia UI control.
+The `CrtTextBox` example demonstrate how to use it, and offers a cool CRT effect.

 ## Features